craftablescience/sourcepp/README.md

 - `vtfpp`'s SHT parser/writer was contributed by [@Trico Everfire](https://github.com/Trico-Everfire).
 - `vtfpp`'s VTF write support is loosely based on work by [@Trico Everfire](https://github.com/Trico-Everfire).
 - `vtfpp`'s HDRI to cubemap conversion code is modified from the [HdriToCubemap](https://github.com/ivarout/HdriToCubemap) library by [@ivarout](https://github.com/ivarout).

-## Gallery

-A list of projects using the `sourcepp` parser set.
-If you'd like to see your project here, make a PR!

-- [VPKEdit](https://github.com/craftablescience/VPKEdit): An open source MIT-licensed GUI tool that can create, extract from, preview the contents of and write to several pack file formats.
-A CLI tool is bundled with the program which replicates the functionality of Valve's `vpk.exe`.
-- [MareTF](https://github.com/craftablescience/MareTF): An open source MIT-licensed CLI tool that can create VTFs, with more features and a companion GUI tool planned.
-Replicates the functionality of Valve's `vtex.exe`.
-- [GodotSource](https://github.com/craftablescience/godotsource): A work-in-progress set of bindings to connect the `sourcepp` libraries to Godot.
-Allows GDScript to work with the libraries, and allows Godot to directly load Source engine assets from a user project or from installed Source games.
-- [Verifier](https://github.com/StrataSource/verifier): A small program that can build an index of a game's files, and validate existing files based on that index.
-Think Steam's "Verify integrity of game files" option, but without actually overwriting any files. `sourcepp` is used to parse Steam depot configs, as well as enable indexing the contents of VPKs.